pgressa/oci-cloudnative/src/docs/content/micronaut/cloudnative.md

 A significant advantage of Micronaut is the ability to use Cloud Native configuration.

-Each Micronaut application is able to define a `application-oraclecloud.yml` file that is automatically activated when deployed into the Oracle Cloud environment.
+Each Micronaut application is able to define an `application-oraclecloud.yml` file that is automatically activated when deployed into the Oracle Cloud environment.

 This allows the Micronaut applications to adapt to run on any Cloud and simplifies deployment.